Wattle Day

-Wattle Day is a day of celebration in Australia on the first day of September each year, which is the official start of the Australian spring.
-This is the time when many Acacia species (commonly called wattles in Australia), are in flower.
+Wattle Day is a day of celebration in Australia on the first day of September each year, which is the start of the Australian spring.

+Background

+National Wattle Day is the time when many Acacia species (commonly called wattles in Australia), are in flower.
 So, people wear a sprig of the flowers and leaves to celebrate the day.

 Although the national floral emblem of Australia is a particular species, named the golden wattle (Acacia pycnantha), any acacia can be worn to celebrate the day.